 - long production time and short downtime for cleaning

 - correct cleaning of all product contacted surfaces and a design that leaves no hollow spaces or sharp corners.

 All flowsheet animations are available in the GEA Niro download area.

-CIP cleaning of all plant components in contact with dry product is quite another matter.
-It is difficult and it takes time.
-GEA Niro has designed their spray drying plants to avoid powder deposits or at least minimize them, as they are the main reason for a total wet CIP cleaning which typically takes 12-14 hours depending on the number of CIP tanks and manpower allocated for a change-over from production to cleaning mode and back again.
+CIP cleaning of all plant components in contact with dry product is more difficult and it takes time.
+GEA Niro Spray Dryiers are designed to avoid powder deposits or at least minimize them, as they are the main reason for a total wet CIP cleaning which typically takes 12-14 hours depending on the number of CIP tanks and manpower allocated for a change-over from production to cleaning mode and back again.